 - Above Average and Average: this lets you know that your landing experience is good, and it will not affect your landing page experience.

 - Below Average: this lets you know that your landing page experience is not good, and will require changes to improve your QS and more importantly, your user experience.

-Five methods to use to make a successful Landing Page
+5 methods to use to make a successful landing page

 Landing page experiences need to make the user act that is to contact you.
 In order to have users to act from a landing page, there are many issues to consider before an effective landing page experience is created.
 There are five generals methods discussed bellows to improve your Landing Page (by no means are they the only methods used).

 1. Phone number on the right hand corner